 Figuring out how much your claim is worth is a critical aspect of any personal injury case.
 The answer always depends on your very particular circumstances, but insurance adjusters often follow similar procedures—and place the most weight on the same key factors—when determining the value of a claim.

-To determine what your claim is worth, you must first know the types of damages for which you may be compensated.
-Usually, a person who is liable for an accident -- and therefore his or her liability insurance company -- must pay an injured person for:
+To determine what your claim is worth, you must first know the types of losses (damages) for which you might be compensated after an accident or injury.

-When determining compensation, it is usually simple to add up the money spent and money lost, but there is no precise way to put a dollar figure on pain and suffering or on missed experiences and lost opportunities.
+When determining compensation, it is usually fairly simple to add up the money spent and money lost, but there is no precise way to put a dollar figure on pain and suffering or on missed experiences and lost opportunities.
 That's where an insurance company's damages formula comes in.